Khris Davis (actor)

 Khris Davis is an American film, stage and television actor.
 He is best known for his roles as Steel in the drama film Judas and the Black Messiah and Malik in Space Jam: A New Legacy.

 Career

+Davis was raised in Camden, New Jersey, and began acting as a student at Creative Arts Academy.

 A 2009 cum laude graduate of Cheyney University who earned a degree in theatre arts, Davis had his breakthrough role when he appeared in the 2017 film Detroit.